thecodewarrior/SwiftSplit/authoring_routes.md

   - `<n> chapter strawberries` - Triggered when a total of `<n>` strawberries are collected in a chapter
   - `<n> file strawberries` - Triggered when a total of `<n>` strawberries are collected in the file

+##
+The [`ExtendedSplits.zip`](./ExtendedSplits.zip) file included in this repository is an Everest mod that exposes additional data to SwiftSplit, in particular it provides SwiftSplit with the full area SID

 ## Extended Events (Everest)
-Everest supplies additional split data

-### SID Events
-Chapter numbers for custom maps are dynamically allocated by Everest, so when the Everest autosplitter data is present, SwiftSplit emits variants of all the relevant events using the Area SID
+Chapter numbers for custom maps are dynamically allocated by Everest, so if you want area-specific events (`enter chapter 1` vs. `enter chapter`) you can add the [ExtendedSplits](./ExtendedSplits.zip) mod, which SwiftSplit will use to emit variants of all the relevant events using the Area SID instead of area number.

 - `enter chapter '<sid>'` - Triggered when the given chapter is entered
 - `leave chapter '<sid>'` - Triggered when leaving the given chapter